Judge Wapner Dead: ‘People’s Court’ Figure, Reality TV Leader Passes Away At 97

 One of its most notable references came by way of Rain Man, the 1988 Academy Award-winning serial starring Dustin Hoffman as an autistic man who happens to be addicted to The People’s Court and his idol, Judge Wapner.

-“Hoffman was reputedly a fan [of Judge Wapner] in real life” as well, The Washington Post adds.
+“Hoffman was reputedly a fan [of Judge Wapner] in real life” as well, the Washington Post adds.

 “Instead of invented murder and mayhem, The People’s Court featured unscripted, real-life grievances between plaintiffs and defendants who could be tangent-prone, inarticulate or alarmingly naive.
 [For example], when a litigant [once] told him, ‘I’m not through, your honor,’ Judge Wapner replied, ‘Well, now you are.'”